NisooJadhav/awesome-todos/README.md

-<h2>To Do List in various Programming Languages, Frameworks, binding technologies</h2>
+<h2>To Dos Apps in various Programming Languages, Frameworks, binding technologies</h2>
 <p>
 Trying to cover all 'to-do-list' Application or Web Application using various programming languages and frameworks.
 </p>